eugnsp/library/cpp/core_language.md

 :link:

-- [*What's the reason for not using C++17’s `[[nodiscard]]` almost everywhere in new code?*](https://softwareengineering.stackexchange.com/questions/363169/whats-the-reason-for-not-using-c17s-nodiscard-almost-everywhere-in-new-c) – Software Engineering
+- [*What’s the reason for not using C++17’s `[[nodiscard]]` almost everywhere in new code?*](https://softwareengineering.stackexchange.com/questions/363169/whats-the-reason-for-not-using-c17s-nodiscard-almost-everywhere-in-new-c) – Software Engineering

 :anchor: